 - a hover effect highlights the current row

 The new Mechanic 2 extension introduces one powerful new feature: multiple extension streams.

 An extension stream is a collection of metadata about RoboFont extensions.
 Different extension servers provide extension streams in

 The Mechanic 2 extension reads data from the linked streams, and builds a list of supported extensions.

 Mechanic 2 comes with two pre-configured extension streams: Mechanic and Extension Store.

 Commercial extensions from the Extension Store can now be installed and managed alongside free & open-source extensions from Mechanic.

 Mechanic 2 also supports

 .mechanic files with metadata about individual extensions.
-Thanks to this feature, developers can now use Mechanic 2 to deliver updates of custom extensions to clients.
+Thanks to this feature, developers can now use Mechanic 2 to deliver updates of custom extensions to their clients.